eBooks, Guides, & Reports • 16 MIN READ

 QoS is the technology that manages data traffic in order to reduce jitter on your network and prevent or reduce the degradation of quality.
 QoS controls and manages network resources by setting priorities by which data is sent on the network.

-There are tools and techniques which are often included in an organization’s network Service Level Agreement (SLA) to guarantee an acceptable level of performance.
+There are also tools and techniques which are often included in an organization’s network Service Level Agreement (SLA) to guarantee an acceptable level of performance.

 How to fix network jitter issues